camanze/Adidas-Webstore-Shoe-Data-Analysis/README.md

 ### **ANALYSIS AND VISUALIZATION USING POWER BI**

-With the data cleaning stage done and the dataset ready for visualization, Power BI was used to actualize that.
-The visuals are presented in 5 dashboards for a clearer presentation of the report.
-The first is an overview of all data in the dataset, comparing stock behaviours in relation to various metrics across the 4 countries under review.
-The rest consider each country individually.
-[Click Here](https://app.powerbi.com/view?r=eyJrIjoiZDU2M2JhYmYtOTAwMC00ZDFiLThiOGMtZTg0ZjNhZGUxMzhkIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9) to access the interactive Power BI dashboards, and check out the visuals in the 5 pages.
-Navigation on the design is made easy by some integrated features.
+With the data cleaning stage completed and the dataset prepared for visualization, Power BI was utilized to create interactive and insightful dashboards.
+The report is organized into five distinct dashboards to ensure a clear and comprehensive presentation of the findings.

+The first dashboard provides an overview of the entire dataset, highlighting stock behaviors in relation to various metrics across the four countries under review.
+The remaining four dashboards focus on individual country analyses, offering a detailed breakdown of trends and insights for each location.

+To explore the interactive Power BI dashboards, [Click Here](https://app.powerbi.com/view?r=eyJrIjoiZDU2M2JhYmYtOTAwMC00ZDFiLThiOGMtZTg0ZjNhZGUxMzhkIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9).
+The visuals are spread across five pages, and the design incorporates user-friendly navigation features for seamless exploration.

 ### **Key Features on the Dasboards**